Spoiler Meta Spoiler Meta

 Holding Together

-Her phone buzzed beside an untouched coffee, flooded with messages she ignored.
+Her phone flooded with messages she ignored.
 Too much to coordinate.
 Too many moving parts.
 Matt was unconscious, and everything demanded her.

 When the ICU lead arrived for morning rounds, Lucy was already on her feet.

-“What’s today’s priority?”
-She asked before they could speak.
-“What’s the latest on his spinal swelling?
-And are you running a culture for potential infection in the tibia fracture?
+“What’s today’s priority?” she asked before they could speak.
+“What’s happening with his spinal swelling?
+And the tibia.
+That was an open fracture.
+Are you checking for infection?
 I don’t want to wait until it’s a problem.”

 “We’re managing the spinal swelling and prepping for decompression surgery this afternoon.
 The goal is to relieve the pressure and prevent further damage.
 He’s stable enough to proceed.”